 Start with the end in mind

-3. Set goals and create a plan.
+3. A growth mindset includes a focus on setting goals and creating a plan.
 Reverse engineering your plan can be helpful.
 In the classic book, Seven Habits of Highly Successful People, Stephen Covey states, ‘The ability to envision in your mind what you cannot at present see with your eyes.’
 By visualising it as it if had happened, you are first creating it in your mind.
-And in the words of Einstein, ‘What we can imagine we can create.’
+And in the words of Einstein,

-4. Work on sticking with your behaviours until they become habits.
+4. Next, work on sticking with your behaviours until they become habits.
 Habits are the foundation of all success.
 Furthermore, small steps are the way to achieving great results.
 Creating a habit plan is super helpful here.

 “People do not decide their futures, they decide their habits and their habits decide their futures.”
 F.M Alexander

 5. Focus on incremental improvement.
 A great example of both incremental improvements and foundational habits, especially consistency, is the phenomenal success of Team Sky and David Brailsford’s philosophy of the aggregate of marginal gains.
 David looked at every aspect of the team.
 The bike setups, the food they ate, beds they slept in, massage oils and sleep patterns.
 Every aspect of life on the tour.

 Furthermore, he made small incremental changes across numerous areas and ensured standards were consistent throughout.
 Ultimately, Team Sky won the Tour de France and dominated the cycling arena in the 2012 Olympic games year.
 Brailsford definitely had a 100% commitment to a growth mindset for success

 In a future article, I will address the role of a mindset coach in helping you create a Mindset for Success and being able to answer exactly what is a growth mindset and how can you ensure you create yours.